As psychologists, counselors, and therapists, we must never lose sight of the fact that humans are members of a cultural species.

-We typically interpret another’s actions based on our personal and unique value systems.
-Developing emotional intelligence with this worksheet can help you manage your unhelpful responses to the perceived negative behavior of others.
+We typically interpret another’s actions based on our personal core beliefs.
+Challenging those beliefs with this CBT formulation can help you manage your unhelpful responses to the perceived negative behavior of others.

 Emotions provide feedback on whether we are meeting our personal needs.
-This assessment allows clients to link positive and negative emotions to the satisfaction of personal needs.
+This assessment allows clients to better satisfy their personal needs by building their self-awareness.

 Strengths can be under- or overused.
-In this exercise, we explore each strength and consider the impact of its use.
+In this exercise, we explore each strength and consider various ways to apply them in daily life.